sosafacun/Build-In--Breakout-Clone-/README.md

 - Breaking a brick should add to the player’s score.
 - The ball’s speed should increase as bricks are broken.
 - The score should be displayed, as well as a life counter.
 The player starts with three lives.
 If the player misses the ball, a life should be subtracted.
+- When all lives are used, the game ends.

 **Stretch Goals:**